Are you part of the 41% of people who usually make New Year’s resolutions each year?

 I would definitely recommend Putting God First: How to Make God the #1 Priority in Every Area of Your Life if you haven’t read it yet.
 It’s full of super simple, highly practical suggestions for ways you can make God your #1 priority no matter how busy you are.

-Otherwise, here are a couple lists full of more great book ideas you’re sure to love:
+Otherwise, here’s another list full of more great book ideas you’re sure to love: 10 Must-Read Christian Marriage Books

 10. Memorize Scripture

 When is the last time you intentionally sat down to memorize Scripture?
 Has it been a while?
 If so, setting a Christian New Year’s Resolution to memorize more Scripture is a great opportunity to start back up again!
 I can’t even tell you how helpful it is to have a wealth of Scriptures right in my mind for easy access (and I know I still have a lot of work to do in this area!)